-Action 6: Professional Development for ELA/ELD/Math Supporting full Implementation of CCSS: For this action the district provided teachers with professional development focused on ELA/ELD/MATH including support from Content Specialists in the areas of ELA/ELD/MATH and instructional technology.
+Analysis Statement: For this action the district provided teachers with professional development focused on ELA/ELD/MATH including support from Content Specialists in the areas of ELA/ELD/MATH and instructional technology.
 The district found by implementing the professional development support, and instructional technology, teachers were able to promote progress on state and local assessments.
 Teachers were able to make progress toward closing learning gaps in content areas with focused instructional design and placing a greater emphasis on technology applications.
-Based on the professional development provided, the 2021, CAASPP scores reflect a trend of growth as compared to scores prior to the COVID-19 pandemic.
-The expectation was to increase the ELA and MATH results in CAASPP.
-The 2021 Spring MATH CAASPP scores reflect a consistent trend of MATH growth of 21% Met or Exceeded as compared to Local scores in Illuminate of 15% Met or Exceeded during to the COVID-19 pandemic 2020.
-The 2021 Spring ELA CAASPP scores reflect a consistent trend of ELA growth of 35.02% Met or Exceeded as compared to Local scores in Illuminate of 12.8% Met or Exceeded during to the COVID-19 pandemic 2020.
+The expected outcome was to increase the ELA and MATH performance results in CAASPP to the Low Income student group in comparison to all-student group.
+The 2022 Spring MATH CAASPP scores reflect MATH growth of 6% to a 27% Met or Exceeded as compared to 2021 Spring MATH CAASPP scores of 21% Met or Exceeded during the COVID-19 pandemic 2021.
+The 2022 Spring ELA CAASPP scores reflect a slight drop from 35.02% to 34.74% Met or Exceeded during to the COVID-19 pandemic 2021.
 We believe these results indicate that this action was successful.